 Prophetic practical theology does not envision reform in religious isolation.
 Practical theology seeks reform within the life of the religious community and ministerial praxis beyond the faith community.
 Prophetic inspiration interprets primarily the covenantal revelation of God's will and goals for radical reform.
 This radical reform insists uncompromisingly upon social justice, whether it be cultural, political, or economic.
 Radical reform in black ecclesiology will also insist on a model of faith identity.
 A covenant model of ecclesiology can reorient prophetic black theology within black churches at the same time that it suggests possibilities for a radical reform of African American folk religion.
-The effort to re-model black ecclesiology will struggle to re-model ecclesiology between faith identity in African American folk religion and black theology is the focus of this chapter.
+The effort to re-model black ecclesiology will struggle to root prophetic appeal in faith identity and the religious folk life of black churches.
+This struggle to remodel ecclesiology between faith identity in African American folk religion and black theology is the focus of this chapter.